PKPublicCode/SecuredApi/Docs/Product/Actions.md

 Action has no parameters.
 Action just takes Consumer Id preserved by the CheckSubscription action, loads actions configured for the consumer, and executes them
 #### Parameters
 No parameters
-#### Return
+#### Fallibility
 Fails when:<br>* one of consumer actions fails.
-HTTP code in client response is set according to the consumer action<br>* if consumer id is ivalid, not found, or CheckSubscription action wasn't executed for this rote.
-In this case 500 HTTP code is set to client response, indicating that data is corrupted<br>If consumer actions sucessful (if any), the action succeeded.
+HTTP code in client response is set according to the consumer action<br>* if consumer id is invalid, not found, or CheckSubscription action wasn't executed for this rote.
+In this case 500 HTTP code is set to client response, indicating that data is corrupted<br>If consumer actions are successful (if any), the action succeeds .